pandas-dev/pandas/doc/source/development/contributing_docstring.rst

 the main one, like ``scipy.sparse``, list the full module (e.g.
 ``scipy.sparse.coo_matrix``).

-This section, as the previous, also has a header, "See Also" (note the capital S and A).
-Also followed by the line with hyphens, and preceded by a blank line.
+This section has a header, "See Also" (note the capital S and A), followed by the line with hyphens and preceded by a blank line.

-After the header, we will add a line for each related method or function, followed by a space, a colon, another space, and a short description that illustrated what this method or function does, why is it relevant in this context, and what are the key differences between the documented function and the one referencing.
-The description must also finish with a dot.
+After the header, we will add a line for each related method or function, followed by a space, a colon, another space, and a short description that illustrates what this method or function does, why is it relevant in this context, and what the key differences are between the documented function and the one being referenced.
+The description must also end with a dot.

-Note that in "Returns" and "Yields", the description is located in the following line than the type.
-But in this section it is located in the same line, with a colon in between.
-If the description does not fit in the same line, it can continue in the next ones, but it has to be indented in them.
+Note that in "Returns" and "Yields", the description is located on the line after the type.
+In this section, however, it is located on the same line, with a colon in between.
+If the description does not fit on the same line, it can continue onto other lines which must be further indented.

 For example: